MicrosoftDocs/VBA-Docs/api/Excel.ProtectedViewWindow.Edit.md

 # ProtectedViewWindow.Edit method (Excel)

-Opens the workbook that is open in the specified  **Protected View** window for editing.
+Opens the workbook that is open in the specified Protected View window for editing.

 ## Syntax

 _expression_. `Edit`( `_WriteResPassword_` , `_UpdateLinks_` )

-_expression_ A variable that represents a '[ProtectedViewWindow](Excel.ProtectedViewWindow.md)' object.
+_expression_ A variable that represents a **[ProtectedViewWindow](Excel.ProtectedViewWindow.md)** object.

 ## Parameters